wajihelkaterji/wajihelkaterji/README.md

 ## What I'm into right now

-Cursor and Claude for the parts of my own job that should have been automated five years ago — RFP turnaround compressed from 1–2 weeks to under a day, context synthesis across GitHub/Slack/Confluence, and internal knowledge artifacts that save my team from answering the same questions every week.
+Cursor and Claude for the parts of my own job that should have been automated five years ago: RFP turnaround compressed from 1–2 weeks to under a day, context synthesis across GitHub/Slack/Confluence, and internal knowledge artifacts that save my team from answering the same questions every week.

 ## Career sketch